Revenue Model Types in Software Business: Examples and Model Choice

 A revenue model is used to manage a company’s revenue streams, predict income, and modify revenue strategy.
 The revenue itself is one of the main KPIs for a business.
-Measuring it annually or quarterly, we are able to understand how our business operates in general, and whether we should change the way we sell the products or charge for them.
+Measuring it annually or quarterly allows you to understand how your business operates in general and whether you should change the way you sell the products or charge for them.

-A single source of revenue a business generates is called a revenue stream.
-These are often divided by customer segments that bring revenue via a given method.
-The two terms – revenue stream and revenue model – are often used interchangeably, since from the business perspective, the subscription revenue model will have a revenue stream coming from subscriptions.
+A revenue stream is a single source of revenue that a business has.
+There can be many of them.
+Streams are often divided by customer segments that bring revenue via a given method.
+The two terms – revenue stream and revenue model – are often used interchangeably, since, from a business perspective, the subscription revenue model will have a revenue stream coming from subscriptions.
 However, models can name multiple streams divided into customer segments, while the principle of revenue generation (subscription) will remain the same.

 Revenue model types

-Any start-up, tech company, or digital business may operate with multiple revenue sources and, consequently, with different revenue models.
-Depending on the industry and the product/service type, the revenue model will look differently.
+Any start-up, tech company, or digital business may combine different revenue models.
+The revenue model will look different depending on the industry and the product/service type.

 Here we will pay more attention to the most common revenue models used in the software industry and online business.

 A transaction-based model is a classic way a business can earn money.
 The revenue is generated by directly selling an item or a service to a customer.
 The customer can be another company (B2B) or a consumer (B2C).
 The price of the product or service constitutes the production costs and margin.
 By increasing the margin, the business can generate more income from sales.